I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 STILL WITH ME? - then let's go back to my story.....

-After the big old tree came down in a storm, I had to re-think the space but it never occurred to me that I would be planning spaces that could even be called a 'garden'.
+After the big old tree came down, I had to re-think the space but I wasn't a gardener so planning was pretty much haphazard.

-Yep, grass….
 Thick green grass.
 Kind of like a canvas only soft and wonderful to walk on.
-So, grass it was….
+So, grass it was….a good start.

-... back to the design idea.
-I had a rectangle yard with long straight sides: I prefer curves.
+I was left with a rectangle yard and long straight sides: I decided I preferred curves.

 I carved out some sinuous edges under a huge Blue Spruce.
-Nothing grew under those piles of needles, not even weeds…. and because I didn’t know any better… I planted the Hostas my neighbour was throwing out and I liked how it looked.
+Nothing grew under those piles of needles, not even weeds…. but because I didn’t know any better I planted Hostas my neighbour was throwing out.
+And I liked how it looked.

-Questions we all might ask ourselves before we begin and perhaps I will, next time.
+Questions to ask before we begin - perhaps I will, next time.

-A few weeks later… here is how it looked.
-It wasn't much of a garden yet, but my design-philosophy had more to do with the time I had and the things I didn't know than a formalized plan.
+A few weeks later this is how it looked- not much of a garden yet, but my own "design-philosophy" had more to do with how much time I had and the things I didn't know, than any formalized plan.

-It was a yard with a garden in its heart - waiting for my imagination to start working.
+It was just a yard waiting for my imagination to make it a garden.

-A few years before, I spent a month at a writer’s workshop in Provence, and those hills of lavender still haunted me…
+A few years before, I spent a month at a writer’s workshop in Provence, whose lavender hills still haunted me…

 I found a couple of old windows in the basement, painted them and hung them on lattice on either side of the doors… Voila ! my shed made me smile and felt like I had some of those Provencal hills closer to home.